-The Company's operations are subject to the risks normally associated with the conduct of business in foreign countries and such risks may be increased because the Bomboré Project is in Burkina Faso.
+The Company's operations are subject to the risks normally associated with the conduct of business in foreign countries and such risks may be increased because the Bomboré Mine is in Burkina Faso.

-The Company's ability to carry on its business in the normal course may be adversely affected by political and economic considerations such as civil and tribal unrest, war (including in neighbouring states), terrorist actions, labour disputes, corruption, sovereign risk (including coup d'état), political instability, the failure of foreign parties or governments to honour contractual relations, consents, rejections or waivers granted, changing government regulations with respect to mining including environmental requirements, taxation, land tenure, foreign investments, income repatriation and capital recovery (which changes may be arbitrary and with little or no notice), severe fluctuations in currency exchange and inflation rates, import and export restrictions, challenges to the Company's title to properties, problems renewing licenses and permits, opposition to mining from environmental or other non-governmental organizations, increased financing costs, instability due to economic underdevelopment, inadequate infrastructure, and the expropriation of property interests.
+Burkina Faso continues to suffer from political instability and civil unrest.
+The Company's ability to carry on its business in the normal course may be adversely affected by political and economic considerations such as civil and tribal unrest, war (including in neighbouring states), terrorist actions, labour disputes, corruption, sovereign risk (including coup d'état), political instability, the failure of foreign parties or governments to honour contractual relations, consents, rejections or waivers granted, changing government regulations with respect to mining including environmental requirements, taxation, land tenure, foreign investments, income repatriation and capital recovery (which changes may be arbitrary and with little or no notice), severe fluctuations in currency exchange and inflation rates, import and export restrictions, challenges to the Company's title to properties, problems renewing licenses and permits, opposition to mining from environmental or other non-governmental organizations, increased financing costs, instability due to economic under-development, inadequate infrastructure, and the expropriation of property interests.
 In addition, the enforcement by the Company of its legal rights to exploit its projects may not be recognized by the Government of Burkina Faso or by its court systems.

-Any of these events could result in conditions that delay or prevent the Company from completing construction of the Bomboré Project and subsequent commercial operations.
+The security situation in Burkina Faso has deteriorated significantly over the last few years culminating in two coup d'états in 2022 resulting in the imposition of a curfew and the temporary suspension of air travel out of the country.
 On January 24, 2022, the army of Burkina Faso deposed the President, dissolved the government and national assembly and suspended the constitution.
-The coup resulted in the imposition of a curfew and the temporary suspension of air travel out of the country.
-Subsequently, Burkina Faso's military government restored the constitution and appointed the coup's leader as head of state for a transitionary period.
+Following the coup d'état, Burkina Faso's military government restored the constitution and appointed the coup's leader as head of state for a transitionary period.
 On March 1, 2022 the government ratified the country's transitional charter, setting a 36-month transition period effective from February 16, 2022.
+On September 30, 2022 a second coup d'état took place removing the then interim President.
+Following the second coup d'état, Burkina Faso's military government restored the constitution and appointed the coup's leader as head of state for a transitionary period with elections expected to be held in July